Waka Flocka Flame: 2013–present: Flockaveli 2

-On January 22, 2013, Waka Flocka announced that he had completed his third studio album, titled Flockaveli 2, featuring guest appearances by Timbaland and Wyclef Jean.
-On May 21, 2013, he gave a release date of October 5, 2013; in June he gave a new date of January 2014.
-In July 2014 he named producers on the album; in November the front cover art was released.
-In January 2020 he announced that he'd release his last album that year; Flockaveli 2 was not released in 2020.
+On January 22, 2013, Malphurs announced that he had completed his third studio album, titled Flockaveli 2, featuring guest appearances by Timbaland and Wyclef Jean.
+On May 21, 2013, he gave a release date of October 5, 2013; in June, he gave a new date of January 2014.
+In July 2014, he named producers on the album; in November the front cover art was released.
+In January 2020, he announced that he'd release his last album that year; Flockaveli 2 was not released in 2020.

-In February 2013 he released DuFlocka Rant 2, a mixtape with guest appearances by Gucci Mane, Lil Wayne, French Montana, Ace Hood and Young Scooter.
+In February 2013, he released the mixtape DuFlocka Rant 2, with guest appearances by Gucci Mane, Lil Wayne, French Montana, Ace Hood and Young Scooter.
 A sequel followed in May, DuFlocka Rant: Halftime Show, featuring fellow Southern rapper T.I.
-In October he released a third mixtape, From Roaches to Rollies.
+In October, he released a third mixtape, From Roaches to Rollies.

-In 2014 he released two mixtaps, Re-Up in March and I Can't Rap Vol. 1 in July.
-Also in July he announced a new EDM album, Turn Up God, to be released later in the year; it wasn't.
+In 2014, he released two mixtapes, Re-Up in March and I Can't Rap Vol. 1 in July.
+Also in July, he announced an EDM album, Turn Up God, to be released later in the year; it was not.

-In 2014, Waka Flocka appeared in the third season of the VH1 show Love & Hip Hop: Atlanta.
+In 2014, Malphurs appeared in the third season of the VH1 show Love & Hip Hop: Atlanta.
 The show loosely follows events in the life of Waka Flocka and his wife, Tammy Rivera.

-On March 2, 2015, Waka Flocka released a collaboration mixtape with DJ Whoo Kid entitled The Turn Up Godz Tour, with guest appearances from Future, Howard Stern, Machine Gun Kelly, Offset, Cash Out, Bobby V, Gucci Mane, Tony Yayo, and Watch The Duck.
-On April 1, 2015, Waka Flocka released the mixtape Salute Me Or Shoot Me 5, with guest appearances from Future, Yo Gotti and Juvenile.
-Waka Flock released another mixtape, titled Flockaveli 1.5, on November 25, 2015.
+On March 2, 2015, Malphurs released a collaboration mixtape with DJ Whoo Kid, The Turn Up Godz Tour, with guest appearances from Future, Howard Stern, Machine Gun Kelly, Offset, Cash Out, Bobby V, Gucci Mane, Tony Yayo, and Watch The Duck.
+On April 1, 2015, Malphurs released the mixtape Salute Me Or Shoot Me 5, with guest appearances from Future, Yo Gotti and Juvenile.
+Malphurs released his Flockaveli 1.5 mixtape on November 25, 2015.

-In April 2015 Waka Flocka did a collaboration campaign with Rolling Stone magazine in which he pretended to run for president.
-Although he was 7 years too young to be considered president, the campaign, directed by Sam Lipman Stern of Live from the Streets, went viral and was picked up by dozens of media outlets such as CNN, La Times, Washington Post and many more.
+In April 2015, Malphurs hosted a collaborative campaign with Rolling Stone magazine in which he pretended to run for president.
+Although he was seven years too young to be considered president, the campaign, directed by Sam Lipman-Stern of Live from the Streets, went viral and was picked up by media outlets such as CNN, Los Angeles Times, and The Washington Post, among others.